 In short, Genetic Engineering is an unpredictable technology that, for the sake of corporate profits, puts our environment and health at risk.
 Don’t eat them.

 Healthy eating is simply eating the foods your body needs for energy and for growth.
 Healthy food nourishes your body with essential nutrients, vitamins, minerals, trace minerals, protein, carbohydrates, fats and enzymes.
 These nutrients are necessary for life.
 Without them, your body does not receive the proper fuel it needs to function optimally and it increases your chance of developing health problems.
 It may be something minor at first, like headaches, allergies, skin problems or mild fatigue.
 Eventually, it will lead to major illness, like diabetes, cancer or heart disease.

 Choosing healthy food is simple if you just remember a few guidelines.
 First, select fresh, unprocessed whole foods.
 This includes fresh fruit and vegetables, whole grains and legumes, raw nuts and seeds, and fresh sprouts.
 Raw, unprocessed foods are live foods.
 They contain the greatest amount of vitamins, minerals and enzymes and provide the body with the greatest amount of nutrition.
-Select animal foods-eggs, poultry and meat-that are free range, grass fed and hormone and antibiotic free.
+Select animal food that are free range, grass fed and hormone and antibiotic free.
 Choose fish with the lowest amount of mercury contamination.

 Choose Organic Food over commercially produced food if possible.
 Organic foods are the purest and healthiest foods.
 They are not contaminated with pesticides, growth hormones or antibiotics.
 They generally have a higher nutritional content and what’s more, they are not irradiated or genetically modified.